Debbie Shaw and Rhianna Finnegan are our Child & Family Support Workers

 Children's Support Drop-in:

 Every Wednesday lunchtime: This idea was suggested by the pupils at Peterbrook.
-It's aim is to listen to any pupils (years 3- 6) who have any worries at home or at school, especially regarding the SAT's Tests, friendships, bullying, etc. I listen and offer support and practical advice.
+It's aim is to listen to any pupils (years 3- 6) who have any worries at home or at school, especially regarding the SAT's Tests, friendships, bullying, etc. we listen and offer support and practical advice.

 Peterbrook Primary School, High Street, Solihull Lodge, Shirley, Solihull, West Midlands, B90 1HR